 Unless your doctor tells you otherwise, continue your normal diet.

-If you forget to apply or change a buprenorphine skin patch, apply the patch as soon as you remember it.
+If you forget to apply or change a buprenorphine patch, apply the patch as soon as you remember it.
 Be sure to remove your used patch before applying a new patch.
 Wear the new patch for the period of time prescribed by your doctor (usually 7 days) and then replace it.
 Do not wear two patches at once unless your doctor has told you that you should.

-Buprenorphine may cause side effects.
+Buprenorphine patches may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away: nauseadiarrheadifficulty falling asleep or staying asleepheadachedizzinessvomitingdry mouthstomach painskin irritation, itching, swelling, or redness in the area where you wore the patch

 Some side effects can be serious.
-If you experience any of these symptoms or those listed in the IMPORTANT WARNING section, call your doctor immediately or get emergency medical treatment: trouble breathingshortness of breathfast heartbeatchest painswelling of your face, tongue or throatrashhivesitchingextreme drowsiness
+If you experience any of these symptoms or those listed in the IMPORTANT WARNING section, call your doctor immediately or get emergency medical treatment: difficulty breathing or swallowingshortness of breathfast heartbeatchest painswelling of your face, tongue or throatrashhivesitching

-Buprenorphine sking patches may cause other side effects.
+Buprenorphine patches may cause other side effects.
 Call your doctor if you have any unusual problems while using this medication.